-Weak and stolen passwords accounted for 81 percent of hacking-related breaches – and a stunning 86% of basic web application attacks – in the 2023 Data Breach Investigations Report conducted by Verizon.
-Further, the Identity Theft Resource Center (ITRC) found more than 1,100 breaches in the U.S. in every year since 2016, with a high of 1,632 in 2017.
+Weak and stolen passwords accounted for 49% of hacking-related breaches – and a stunning 86% of basic web application attacks – in the 2023 Data Breach Investigations Report conducted by Verizon.
+Further, the Identity Theft Resource Center (ITRC) found more than 1,800 breaches in the U.S. in 2022, just 60 events short of the all-time high of 1,862 set in 2021.

-ITRC has identified more than 1.6 billion records that were exposed by data breaches since it began tracking incidents back in 2005.
+Since it began tracking incidents back in 2005, ITRC has identified 19.7 billion records that were exposed by data breaches, impacting more than 11.8 billion victims.
 In many cases, investigations determined that the password was the weakest link.
 These findings have unleashed widespread scrutiny around authentication practices.

 After analyzing what makes an effective password (and what doesn’t), the institute argues for a more flexible, simpler approach to password management.
 However, these standards still aim to maintain effective authentication and robust security controls to prevent unauthorized access to data and resources.

 While traditionally in favor of increasingly complex passwords and passphrases, NIST now argues for a usability-focused approach, asserting that users will opt for passwords they can easily remember.

 For example, a password that adheres to the traditional randomized mix of characters may be as simple as “P@ssw0rd,” which hackers are capable of cracking quickly.
 Another example would involve a user bypassing creating a new password at expiry, such as using a sliding number scale at each expiration, (e.g., “Password1, Password2, Password3…”).
 If hackers previously obtained the user’s credentials, they may easily guess any successive passwords.

 In short, the NIST guidelines suggest the following: